 We believe this combination results in a competitive compensation package that provides an incentive for our executives to lead with a focus on short-term results, while positioning us for long-term sustained performance.

 With approximately 25-40% of their total compensation tied to equity awards, we believe the decisions of named executive officers are aligned with the best interests of our stockholders.
-We believe this combination of base pay, short-term and long-term incentives supports our objectives of pay-for-performance, while mitigating the potential for undue risk taking because it ties a significant portion of the executive officer's compensation to sustained, long-term performance.
+We believe this combination of base pay and short-term and long-term incentives supports our objectives of pay-for-performance, while mitigating the potential for undue risk taking because it ties a significant portion of the executive officer's compensation to sustained, long-term performance.

 We believe our compensation philosophy is appropriate and aligned with stockholders, as demonstrated by our stock performance.
-Despite a challenging economic climate, we reported diluted earnings per share from continuing operations of \$3.16 for 2015.
-We maintained our focus on growing stockholder value and, as shown in the table below, our total stockholder return for 2011 to 2015 significantly exceeded the S&P Midcap 400 Index and that of the Russell 1000 Index.
+Despite a challenging economic climate, we reported diluted earnings per share from continuing operations of \$1.85 for 2016, which was a 17.1% improvement over the prior year.
+We maintained our focus on growing stockholder value and, as shown in the table below, our total stockholder return for 2011 to 2016 significantly exceeded the S&P Midcap 400 Index and that of the Russell 1000 Index.

-Comparison of Five-Year Cumulative Total Return From December 31, 2010 to December 31, 2015

-Assumes \$100 Invested with Reinvestment of Dividends
+Comparison of Five-Year Cumulative Total Return From December 31, 2011 to December 31, 2016 Assumes \$100 Invested with Reinvestment of Dividends